 The Power Moves Values

-But it is immoral staying a victim when you know you are one and when you have the power to change -and you almost always have-.
+But it is immoral staying a victim when you know you are one and when you have the power to change.

 Yes, it was painful and you got all my sympathy.
 Truly.
 But it comes a time when you must say “f*ck your sympathy” and get going.

 Ask for all the help you need.
 But work on yourself while you do it.

 It’s immoral to expect others to help when you aren’t also at least trying to help yourself first.

 Plus, it doesn’t work.

 Sure, sometimes someone will rescue you.
 Just don’t bank on it.

 Ask for a fish, and you’re back begging the next day for another.
 Learn to fish, and you can even help others.